bitula/minipupper-dev/README.md

 This is unofficial and very early work in progress to (re)organize and "refactor" [MangDang's QuadrupedRobot](https://github.com/mangdangroboticsclub/QuadrupedRobot.git) repository, in large part insipired by [minipupper_base](https://github.com/hdumcke/minipupper_base.git) repository created by [@hdumcke](https://github.com/hdumcke).

-**[NOTE] Calibration GUI/CLI scripts have broken imports**

 ## Some notible changes:
-  - No need to connect network cable or monitor with keyboard/mouse to minipupper's RPi
+  - No need to connect network cable or monitor and keyboard/mouse to minipupper's RPi
   - UDPComms is completelly removed
-  - All services except batter and rc.local are removed
+  - All services except battery and rc.local are removed
-  - Dirves install scripts are removed and moved to makefiles
+  - Drivers installion scripts are removed and moved to makefiles
-  - Code is reorganized into folders according in a more self-discriptive way.
+  - Code is reorganized into folders in a more self-discriptive way
   - Python pip packages are installed and run as non-root user
-  - To save some RAM snap is completelly removed (by defualt, it is optional)
+  - To save some RAM snap is completelly removed by defualt (it is optional)
   - Added TigerVNC Xfce4 remote desktop, as optinal install
-  - Default Ubuntu image boot drive is edited before first time boot
+  - Default Ubuntu image boot drive is needs to be edited before first time boot
-  - Python imports almost every where are edited, probably will change in near future
+  - Python imports almost every where are edited, py scripts will work under any user from any folder location.
-  - for now run_robot.py needs to be started manually via ssh or vnc (seems like it works better now)
+  - For now run_robot.py needs to be started manually via ssh or vnc (seems like joystick works better now)

 ## Licensing Issue
 While most source code is licensed under MIT, current situation with licensing is not clear to say the least.
-Until licenses situation is not cleared up, seems the correct acction to not attach any licenses to this repository.
+Until licenses situation is not cleared up, seems the correct action is not attach any licenses to this repository.
-Issue with Docs and Media files are not under Creative Commons Licenses.
+Additionally docs and media files are not under Creative Commons Licenses.

 ### GPL source code in this repository
 [EEPROM](drivers/EEPROM/)